Data is the fuel that powers a social media strategy.

 - Comments count

 I would recommend taking a look at your top posts — be it highest engagement rate or highest reach — every week and try to deduce what helped them perform so well.
 Is it the creative?
 Or the caption?
 Doing this week over week will enable you to build up a good sense of what your audience loves to see from your brand.

-Besides data from your Facebook and Instagram posts, Buffer Analyze is one of the few social media analytics tools that provide Instagram Stories analytics.
+Besides data for your Instagram posts, Buffer Analyze is one of the few social media analytics tools that provide Instagram Stories analytics.

 This is our first version of Instagram Stories analytics, and we are keen to make it better with your feedback.
 Feel free to email me at email@example.com if you have any thoughts.
 Thank you!